 Former Shrewsbury church sells for triple guide price in auction: With buyer's future plans for the site confirmed

+Former Shrewsbury church sells for triple guide price in auction as buyer's future plans for the site confirmed

 A former Shrewsbury church has sold for triple its guide price at auction, with its new owner also revealing their future ambitions for the building.

-Greenfields Methodist Church on Greenfields Street, was the last of Halls auctioneers’ bumper £2m collective property and land auction at the company’s Battlefield headquarters in Shrewsbury on Friday.
+Greenfields Methodist Church on Greenfields Street was the last of Halls auctioneers’ bumper £2m collective property and land auction at the company’s Battlefield headquarters in Shrewsbury on Friday (September 26).

 All 16 lots sold for a combined sum exceeding £2 million.